sigstore/docs/content/en/about/overview.md

 The tool sets we’ve historically relied on were not built for the present circumstance of remote teams either.
 This can be seen by the need to create a web of trust, with teams having to meet in person and sign each others’ keys.
 The current tooling (outside of controlled environments) all too often feel inappropriate to even technical users.

+## Getting started

+Up to date documentation, best practices and detailed scenarios for sigstore live here.
+These pages are maintained by the community and intended to help anyone get set up easily with any of the technologies, to find what you’re looking for fast.
+It’s also where we keep all the relevant pages for the sigstore trust root, from ceremonies to security practices.

+Ready to jump in?
+Check the contributing guidelines <a href="#">here</a>.

+- Quick installations to get started, visit here.
+- Release notes and latest information, visit here.
+- Policy and trust root documentation, visit here.